-0: No input capture (reset value).

-1: An input capture has occurred or the counter has reached the OC2R value in PWM mode.
+- 0: No input capture (reset value). - 1: An input capture has occurred on the ICAP1 pin or the counter has reached the OC2R value in PWM mode.
 To clear this bit, first read the SR register, then read or write the low byte of the IC1R (IC1LR) register.